 The one-storey former fire station dates from the Subject Site's former use as a oil refinery and petrochemical storage facility.
+It is the only structure remaining on the property following decommissioning of the refinery in the mid-1980s.

 Indicative of its function as a small service building, the design of the building prioritizes function over form.
 There is an absence of articulation, ornamentation or fine material detailing.
 The utilitarian structure is not rare, unique or representative of a style, type, expression, material or construction method.
 Similarly, the building does not display a high degree or craftsmanship or artistic merit nor does it demonstrate a high-degree of scientific or technical achievement.